UrbanAnalyst/docs/src/overview.md

 - [Transform](https://urbananalyst.city/transform) for transforming any chosen
   city to become more like other cities.

+Each page includes a pop-up "guided tour" explaining the key features.
+These tours will automatically start the first time a page is opened, or can be manually opened by clicking on the "Help" button on any of the main pages.

 ## Compare

 The [Compare page](https://urbananalyst.city/compare) is the first and main